nymea/nymea-plugins/elgato/README.md

 # Elgato Avea

-This plugin allows to find and controll the Bluetooth Low Energy light bulb from [Elgato Avea](https://www.elgato.com/en/smart/avea).
+This plugin allows to find and control the Bluetooth Low Energy light bulb from [Elgato Avea](https://www.elgato.com/en/news/elgato-avea-transform-your-home).